department-of-veterans-affairs/vets-website/content/pages/healthcare/health-conditions/mental-health/depression.md

 We offer treatments such as:

 - Medicine proven to help treat depression, anxiety, sleep issues, and other related problems
 - Psychotherapy (also called “talk therapy”) to help treat depression.
-These may sessions may include learning new behaviors (like exercise and relaxation), help resolving relationship problems, and more.
+These sessions may include learning new behaviors (like exercise and relaxation), help resolving relationship problems, and more.

 <br>